sebastien/ui.js/docs/design.md

 ## Use of an internal PubSub bus

+# TODO: We have two pubsub buses now

 The internal PubSub bus is used to enable subscribing to arbitrary updates to the data, which then allows for granular rendering updates.
 Imagine a huge list of items, with PubSub it's easy to change just the